Wild scores 3 times in third period, rally past Avs 6-4.

 Devan Dubnyk made 14 of his 40 saves in the third period for the Wild, who have taken two of the three games against Colorado.

+It took a third-period comeback for a team that struggled in those situations early in the season.
+But the Wild have gone 13-4-4 since Nov.
+12 and moved up in the Central Division standings.

+”When you believe you can come back, and you have to have that belief before you can do it, I don’t think we had it at the beginning of the year,” coach Bruce Boudreau said. ”But I do think the guys never think they’re out of it at this stage.”

-Eric Staal, Carson Soucy, Ryan Suter and Brad Hunt also scored for Minnesota.
+Eric Staal, Carson Soucy, Ryan Suter and Brad Hunt also scored for Minnesota, which sent the Avalanche to another disappointing home loss.

 Matt Calvert had two goals, and Nathan MacKinnon and Gabriel Landeskog also scored for Colorado.
 Pavel Francouz had 27 saves for the Avalanche, who have lost their last three home games despite holding a third-period lead in each.